Enhancing the Anti-Cancer Effects of High-Ozonide Oil

 Inhibiting Nrf2 Activation

-Chrysin—a natural compound found in passionflower—can enhance the effectiveness of ROS-mediated cancer treatments by suppressing the Nrf2-mediated antioxidant response in cancer cells.
+Chrysin, a natural compound found in passionflower, can enhance the effectiveness of ROS-mediated cancer treatments by suppressing the Nrf2-mediated antioxidant response in cancer cells.
 Nrf2 is a master regulator that protects cells from oxidative damage by activating antioxidant genes.
 By inhibiting Nrf2 activation, chrysin prevents cancer cells from adaptively upregulating their antioxidant defenses in response to oxidative stress.
-This increases the vulnerability of cancer cells to ROS-induced damage, leading to improved sensitivity to pro-oxidative treatments like high-ozonide oil and potentially increased cell death.
+This further increases the vulnerability of cancer cells to ROS-induced damage, leading to improved sensitivity to pro-oxidative treatments like high-ozonide oil and potentially increased cell death.

 Reference: Talebi M, Talebi M, Farkhondeh T, Simal-Gandara J, Kopustinskiene DM, Bernatoniene J, Samarghandian S. Emerging cellular and molecular mechanisms underlying anticancer indications of chrysin.
 Cancer Cell Int.
 2021 Apr 15;21(1):214.

 The final element in enhancing the efficacy of the high-ozonide oil is niclosamide—a medication used to treat tapeworm infections.
-Niclosamide exhibits multifaceted anti-cancer effects in cancer cells, primarily by increasing ROS and inducing mitochondrial stress, leading to apoptosis.
-It also stimulates autophagy through mTORC1 inhibition, inactivates GSK3β to suppress hedgehog signaling, disrupts Beclin-1/BCL2 interaction to promote autophagic cell death, and induces cell cycle arrest.
+Niclosamide exhibits multifaceted effects in cancer cells, primarily by increasing ROS and inducing mitochondrial stress, leading to apoptosis.
+As a mitochondrial uncoupler, niclosamide further disrupts the already altered cardiolipin organization in cancer cell mitochondria, increasing the spreading apart of cardiolipin’s hydrophobic tails and making the mitochondrial membrane even more permeable and susceptible to oxidative damage.
+This enhanced disruption of cardiolipin structure increases the accessibility of its hydrophobic regions to oxidizing agents like HOO, potentially amplifying its effectiveness.
+Additionally, niclosamide stimulates autophagy through mTORC1 inhibition, inactivates GSK3β to suppress hedgehog signaling, disrupts Beclin-1/BCL2 interaction to promote autophagic cell death, and induces cell cycle arrest.
 These mechanisms collectively inhibit cancer cell proliferation, migration, and colony formation.
-By elevating oxidative stress and modulating multiple signaling pathways, niclosamide may enhance the efficacy of other ROS-inducing anti-cancer therapies like high-ozonide oil.
+By elevating oxidative stress, destabilizing cardiolipin structure, and modulating multiple signaling pathways, niclosamide may enhance the efficacy of other ROS-inducing anti-cancer therapies like high-ozonide oil.

 Reference: Wang Z, Ren J, Du J, Wang H, Liu J, Wang G. Niclosamide as a Promising Therapeutic Player in Human Cancer and Other Diseases.
 Int J Mol Sci.
 2022 Dec 17;23(24):16116.